“I already know what reference tracks are and have been using them for ages.”

 There’s a big problem with this which is that very small differences in volume can cause a massive difference in perception on the receiving end.
 It’s very natural for us as humans to think that things that are louder sound better.

-The reverse of this would also work – mixing up towards the volume of the reference track (though I wouldn’t recommend keeping it at 0dB).
+The reverse of this would also work – mixing up towards the volume of the reference track.
+In fact, this is probably easier as your track is going to end up being mastered anyway.

 Good Luck Finding an Unmastered Reference Track